HUNGER & POVERTY

 Dream Center OKC meets basic needs for food and clothing for hundreds of people every month.
 Trust is built and relationships and formed, allowing our team to help people identify long-term solutions.
 A resource center provides customized assistance and referrals to drug treatment programs, job training, GED classes, and much more.

-The food pantry is the 4th Saturdays of every month and provides groceries to families in need.
-We also have an emergency food pantry for anyone that night be facing an unexpected shortage by appointment only.
+The food pantry is the 4th Saturday of every month and provides groceries to families in need.
+We also have an emergency food pantry for anyone that might be facing an unexpected shortage by appointment only.
 Please call 405-634-2615 to make an appointment.

 Volunteers are welcome to assist on food pantry days (4th Saturdays).
 Please arrive at the church at 8:30am to assist with the distribution.
 If you are wanting to serve, please contact us before our food pantry distribution.
 To arrange a group of volunteers, please contact us.

 Donations to our food pantry are greatly appreciated, as they make this program possible.
 We accept non-perishable items.
 If you have other items such as household items, appliances, etc to donate, please contact us.

 Our Clothing Closet is open one day a week.
 Clients select the items their family needs from donations.

 Donations of seasonal clothing, as well as, all shoes and coats are welcome.
 Please contact us to schedule an appointment to deliver your donation and we can give you a receipt upon request.